-Vinegar is most commonly known for use in cooking and cleaning.
-But did you know that it’s also a great ingredient that you can use for baking?
+Vinegar is most commonly known for its use in cooking and cleaning.
+But did you know it’s also a great ingredient for baking?
 Let’s talk about it so you can learn how to use vinegar for baking bread or cakes for your next bake!

 Vinegar can be a surprising addition to the arsenal of baking ingredients.
 But it is often found in baked goods because it reacts with baking soda.
 This creates carbon dioxide bubbles while cooking and it helps the batter rise in the oven.